MjolnirEsprit/THRUSH-frontend-2/README.md

 - Installing python packages **pip install flask python-deotenv pandas spotipy sklearn textblob**

+# Testing NFT Marketplace on the local blockchain
+- npx hardhat test

 ### You need to have a **keys.json** file with the following variables:
 - **INFURA_PROJECT_ID**: "your-infura-project-id"
 - **MNEMONIC**: "your-wallet-secret-phrase"